Xing-CHEN18/Xing-CHEN18.github.io/_posts/2023-04-16-Project:-Introduction-of-the-forward-forward-method-by-Geoffrey-Hilton.md

 5.16: **Explanation of the forward forward algorithm**

 The idea of the forward forward algorithm is that if you can divide the learning the process of getting the gradients you need into two separate phases you can do one of them online and one of them offline.
-The way you do online can be very simple and will allow you to just pipeline stuff through so the online phase which is meant to correspond to wake you put input into the network and let's take the recurrent version input keeps coming into the network and what you're trying to do for each layer at each time step
+The way you do online can be very simple and will allow you to just pipeline stuff through so the online phase which is meant to correspond to wake, you put input into the network and let's take the recurrent version input keeps coming into the network and what you're trying to do for each layer at each time step